MEES: a guide to the minimum energy

 efficiency standard (MEES) and EPC?

-performance certificate (EPC) rating of E unless the
+(EPC) rating of E unless the landlord registers an

 After 1 April 2023, landlords must not continue to let any